Have you ever had a fact you know like the back of your hand stick on the tip of your tongue?

 Again, relax.
 Warm up with a bit of card memorization or the childhood memory exercises I gave you a few weeks back.

 And then get busy.
 In fact, try everything I’ve talked about in this issue of the podcast.
+Memory athlete and memory expert Idriz Zogaj and I have discussed this too for your benefit.

 Because nothing will help you more than one simple little skill.
 To practice it, all you have to do is …